vandenoever/cucumber/README.md

 [![Build Status](https://travis-ci.org/acmcarther/cucumber-rs.svg?branch=master)](https://travis-ci.org/acmcarther/cucumber-rs)

+### NOTE:
+This crate is super experimental!
+Keep that in mind, and if you use it, please feel free to drop issues or comments in this repo.

-## Running Cucumber
+## Running Local Cucumber Tests
-cargo test
+`cargo test`

-## Running Example
+## Running Example Cucumber Tests
-cargo run --example calculator

-## TODO:
-- Proper treatment of tags
-- Clean up
-- Niceties for the syntax
-- Helpers for common setup
+Inside examples/calculator
+`cargo test`